 - Growing up in a dysfunctional household

 - Family members with substance abuse problems

 - Strained relationships with friends and loved ones

 - Psychological disorders such as depression, anxiety, or psychosis

 - Pressure from friends and peers

 Many factors can contribute to prescription drug abuse, but it’s impossible to determine who will develop the problem.
-If you notice any of these warning signs in yourself or someone you care about, then now is the time to consider addiction treatment.
+If you notice any of these warning signs in yourself or someone you care about, then now is the time to consider seeking addiction treatment services.

 Contact Liberty Bay Recovery

-Liberty Bay Recovery offers prescription drug addiction treatment Portland Maine trusts.
+Liberty Bay Recovery offers prescription drug addiction treatment that Portland, Maine trusts.
 Our program is designed to address each facet of addiction to prescription drugs and its treatment.
 We approach each case on an individual level.
-This enables our staff to not only address causes of the addiction, but also help guarantee the patient’s continued drug abstinence and their ability to rejoin society.
-Contact us today by calling 8556078758 to learn more.
+This enables our staff to not only address the causes of the addiction but also help guarantee the patient’s continued drug abstinence and their ability to rejoin society.
+Contact us today by calling 855.607.8758 to learn more.